Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Colac Surrounds' median income among taxpayers was $46,397 and average income stood at $55,956 in financial year 2022.
-These figures are lower than Rest of Vic.'s median of $48,741 and average of $60,693 respectively.
-Based on Wage Price Index growth of 10.11% since financial year 2022, estimated incomes as of March 2025 would be approximately $51,088 (median) and $61,613 (average).
+Colac Surrounds' median income among taxpayers was $46,397 in financial year 2022.
+Its average income stood at $55,956 during the same period.
+Comparing these figures to Rest of Vic., Colac Surrounds had lower incomes with a median of $48,741 and an average of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Colac Surrounds would be approximately $52,039 (median) and $62,760 (average) as of September 2025.
 According to the 2021 Census, household, family, and personal incomes in Colac Surrounds ranked modestly between the 32nd and 35th percentiles.
-Income brackets indicated that 33.2% of the population, equating to 1,960 individuals, fell within the $1,500 - 2,999 income range, which was similar to the broader area where this cohort represented 30.3%.
-Housing costs were manageable with 89.2% retained, but disposable income was below average at the 38th percentile.
+Income brackets indicated that 33.2% of the population (1,961 individuals) fell within the $1,500 - $2,999 income range, aligning with the broader area where this cohort likewise represented 30.3%.
+Housing costs were manageable with 89.2% retained, but disposable income sat below average at the 38th percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income